mdavids/rfc/content/draft-davids-forsalereg-07.md

 ## RR Type limitations

-Adding any resource record (RR) types under the "\_for-sale" leaf other than TXT is **NOT RECOMMENDED**.
-Such records **MUST** be ignored for the purposes of this document.
+Adding any resource record (RR) types under the "\_for-sale" leaf, other than TXT (such as AAAA or HINFO), is unnecessary for the purposes of this document and therefore discouraged.

-## TTL limitation

-A TTL longer than 86400 is **NOT RECOMMENDED**.
-Long TTLs increase the risk of outdated information persisting, potentially misleading buyers into believing the domain is still available for purchase.

 ## Wildcard limitation

-The "\_for-sale" leaf node name **SHOULD NOT** be a wildcard, but processors **MAY** still analyze it if it is.
+Wildcards are only interpreted as leaf names, so \_for-sale.*.example is not a valid wildcard and is non-conformant.

 ## CNAME limitation